sw704e21/dmiai/movie-reviews/README.md

 ## Getting started using Emily
 Once the repository is cloned, navigate to the folder using a terminal and type:
 ```
-emily open .
+emily open movie-reviews.
 ```
-then select an editor of your choice to open the Emily template for use cases.
+You'll be prompted for selecting application, for this use case it might be beneficial to use a Natural Language Processing image, and you can select your prefered deep learning framework.
+Afterwards you will be asked to mount a data folder for your project.
+This folder should include your data, for the first run it can empty and you can add images later.
+Then select an editor of your choice to open the Emily template for use case.
 A Docker container with a Python environment will be opened.
 Some content needs to be downloaded the first time a project is opened, this might take a bit of time.
-Inside the container, you can find a folder named `cases` wherein you can find the use case folder `movie_reviews`.

-To take full advantage of Emily and the template, your code for prediction should go in cases/movie_reviews/ml/predictor.py:
+To take full advantage of Emily and the template, your code for prediction should go in api.py:
 ```
-  def predict(self, request):
+@app.post('/api/predict', response_model=PredictResponse)
-      # Unpack request
+def predict(request: PredictRequest) -> PredictResponse:

-      sentence = request.sentence
+    # You receive all reviews as plaintext in the request.

-      """
+    # Return a list of predicted ratings between 1-5 (inclusive).
-      Insert your prediction code here
+    # You must return the same number of ratings as there are reviews, and each
-      """
+    # rating will be associated with the review at the same index in the request list.

-      prediction = 3.5  # Should be replaced with the prediction
+    ratings = [random.randint(1, 5) for review in request.reviews]

-      return prediction
+    return PredictResponse(ratings=ratings)
 ```
 For further details about the recommended structure, see <a href="https://dmiai.dk/guide/">this guide</a>.
 You can add new packages to the Python environment by adding the names of the package to requirements.txt and restarting the project.